adam1861/metal_quality_control/README.md

 # Metal Nut Defect Segmentation (MVTec AD)

-End-to-end pipeline for multi-class defect segmentation on the MVTec AD **metal_nut** dataset: preprocessing, U-Net training, inference helpers, FastAPI serving, and a simple web UI.
+End-to-end pipeline for defect segmentation on the MVTec AD **metal_nut** dataset (color/scratch): preprocessing, U-Net training, inference helpers, FastAPI serving, and a simple web UI.

 ## Labels
 - 0: background / normal metal
-- 1: bent
-- 2: color
+- 1: color
-- 3: flip
-- 4: scratch
+- 2: scratch

 All training images are treated as defect-free (all-zero masks).
 Each test image contains at most one defect type, mapped to the class IDs above.